-Talk delivered by me at the International Conference of Nigerian Students, University of Hull, 04/04/09
+This is the text of a talk delivered by me at the International Conference of Nigerian Students, at the University of Hull, on the 4th of April 2009

 Good evening ladies and gentlemen.
 I would first like to appreciate the organisers of this conference for giving me the privilege to speak at a conference where men and women of great standing have so ably spoken.
 I hope that I will be able to justify the confidence which they have placed in me.